 - AMRAP—0 reps in reserve, not necessarily lifting all the way to absolute muscular failure, but going to the point where we wouldn’t be able to complete another full rep. (We’ll discuss whether this is ideal in a later section.)

 - Double progression, where we’re working within a narrow repetition range and adding weight when we get to the top of it.
 For example, prescribing 6–8 repetitions, starting with a weight we can do 6 reps with, and increasing the weight when we can do all 8 reps.
 Each set is progressed individually, giving you multiple opportunities for progress each week.
 When you can complete the prescribed reps for a given set, increase the load next week.
 For instance, if you’re able to get 8 reps during your first set of the bench press, add another 5 pounds to that set next week.
 Otherwise, try to fight for extra reps next week.

 - 2–5 minutes of rest between sets to allow our muscles to recover properly between sets.
-This is what differentiates Reverse Pyramid Training from drop sets.
+This is what differentiates Reverse Pyramid Training from doing drop sets.
 Another way to use rest times is to simply wait until your breathing has returned to normal between sets.

 - A couple of accessory lifts after the big lifts.
 These accessory lifts are usually traditional hypertrophy training, such as biceps curls and triceps extensions for 2–3 sets of 10 repetitions.

 When most people talk about Reverse Pyramid Training, they’re talking about a minimalist, high-effort, full-body training program built around the big compound lifts and designed for maximal efficiency.